karri-venkata-kishore/Birthday_Wisher_Project/README.md

-# Birthday_Wisher_Project
-Automated Birthday Wisher

 # 🎉 Automated Birthday Wisher
-A Python script that automatically sends personalized birthday emails!
+A Python script that automatically sends personalized birthday emails to your friends and family when it's their special day!

 - [Features](#features)
 - [Prerequisites](#prerequisites)